-- Kids' Kabuki parades as part of the Nagahama Hikiyama Festival
+- Kids' Kabuki parades, a big highlight of the Nagahama Hikiyama Festival

 - Artisinal art glass manufacturers at Kurokabe

-- The oldest (and trainless) train station in Japan
+- The oldest extant train station building in Japan

 How to Get There

 To get to Nagahama, take the Tokaido Shinkansen to Maibara (just over 2 hours from Tokyo or 20 minutes from Kyoto), and then take the Hokuriku Line to Nagahama (about 10 minutes).

 Toyotomi Hideyoshi developed the town as his administrative capital